enerqi/sublime-blog/content/blog/hashing-utility/index.md

     print(f"sha512 hex digest: {sha512_hash.hexdigest()}")
 ```

 Optimizing the read size can be interesting.
-The `file.read` will, after being intepreted by python, resolve to  making a system call, i.e. the `read` system call.
+The `file.read` will, after being interpreted by python, resolve to  making a system call, i.e. the `read` system call.
 Blocking on this call that switches to the privileged kernel mode
 (instead of user space code) and retrieves the specified amount of data from the file is not free, it has relatively
 high latency.
 That's why libraries for every language provide some sort of I/O buffering, buffers that exist outside
 of the kernel space that are used to read relatively large chunks.